tobek/headsoak/notes.md

 ##### bits and bugs

+- hide nmScope in /* DEV ONLY */ block or something
 - move feedback from zapier to watcher.js
 - load html and angular REAL fast and then async all the other shit
 - dynamic modals should have: